arch7tect/exposeme/readme.md

 ExposeME lets you share your local development server with the outside world by creating secure tunnels through your own domain.
 Turn `http://localhost:3000` into `https://myapp.yourdomain.com` and share your work with clients, teammates, or testing tools.

 **How it works:** You run ExposeME on a server (like a VPS) with your own domain.
-A client program on your development machine connects to your server.
+A client program on your development machine connects to your server via WebSocket using a binary protocol.
 When someone visits your public URL, requests get forwarded through the secure tunnel to your local application.

 **Why use your own server?** Full control with your own domain and SSL certificates, complete privacy with no third-party dependencies, no rate limits, and cost-effective hosting on any VPS.

 ## Features

-- **Secure Tunneling** - WebSocket-based encrypted tunnels with token authentication
+- **Secure Tunneling** - WebSocket-based encrypted tunnels with token authentication and binary protocol
 - **Your Own Domain** - Use your domain with automatic SSL certificates via Let's Encrypt
 - **Multiple Routing Modes** - Path-based (`domain.com/app/`) or subdomain (`app.domain.com`) routing
 - **Real-time Support** - WebSocket connections and Server-Sent Events (SSE) streaming